Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 It goes without saying that you should avoid grabbing your dog by the collar to correct him or do anything your dog in general finds unpleasant.

 Some pups struggle with us attaching the leash to the collar.
 This can be due to the puppy not liking us handling for too long or they may not like the sound of the leash snapping or it may be just the pup disliking being handled.

 So once your dog has got used to the feel of the collar being kept on for gradually longer and longer periods of time, you can then start introducing the leash.

 Start by creating positive associations with the leash.
 Just as with the collar, hide behind your back and then present it, feeding your puppy treats when he looks at it and sniffs it, and then once he's done inspecting it, place it behind your back and no more treats.

 Next, start getting your pup used to the sound of the clasp.
 Keep the leash behind your back, then make the snapping sound of the clasp and feed a treat.
 Clasp sound/treat, clasp sound/ treat, clasp sound/treat.

-Next, proceed to attaching the leash, giving a treat, then uncliping it once your dog is done eating it.
+Next, proceed to attach the leash, giving a treat, then unclipping it once your dog is done eating it.
 Rinse and repeat.
 The leash snapped to the collar should become a cue that a treat is coming!